sinarueeger/ggGWAS/README.md

 ```
 remotes::install_github("sinarueeger/ggGWAS")
 ```
-or - to load a specific branch:
+or (if you are courageous) load a specific branch:
 ```
 remotes::install_github("sinarueeger/ggGWAS", ref = "[BRANCH]")
 ```